By using this site, you agree to the Privacy Policy and Terms of Use.

 Step 4 — Chill, Cut, and Bake

-Chill the folded dough 20–30 minutes (longer if your kitchen is warm) while preheating the oven to 230°C / 450°F and placing a heavy baking sheet or pizza stone in the middle rack.
-Cold dough entering a very hot oven yields rapid steam generation and strong vertical rise.
+Chill folded dough 20–30 minutes while you preheat the oven to 230°C / 450°F and place a heavy baking sheet or pizza stone on the middle rack.
+Cold dough in a very hot oven yields rapid steam and strong vertical rise.

 ⚠️ Pro-Caution